How much does a Director of Materials Management- Hospital make in the United States?

 -

 Materials Handler - Hospital responsibilities include receiving, storing, and distributing materials and equipment.
 Maintains established inventory standard levels of supplies.
 Being a Materials Handler - Hospital ensures correct delivery and shipment of materials.
 May process order documentation.
 Additionally, Materials Handler - Hospital requires a high school diploma.
 Typically reports to a supervisor.
 The Materials Handler - Hospital works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
-To be a Materials Handler - Hospital typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
+To be a Materials Handler - Hospital typically requires 1-3 years of related experience.
 View Materials Handler - Hospital SalaryAlternate Job Titles:Clinical Materials Handler, Materials Handler (Non-Hazardous), Medical Materials MoverCategory : Healthcare - Technicians

 -